josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/👑_elizabeth_i_and_catherine_the_great.md

 ---

-## 🎭 VII.
-Europe Learned To Fear The Female Sovereign
+## 🎭 Europe Learned To Fear The Female Sovereign

 The existence of both rulers simultaneously transformed European political imagination.